bencemeszaroshu/convexhull/README.md

 Convexhull
 ===========

 Calculates the intersecting points of line segments and circles.
 Calculates the convex hull of these intersecting points and the area of the convex hull.
-If all intersection points are collinear, than the convex hull is an empty set by requirment.
+If all intersection points are collinear, then the convex hull is an empty set by requirment.

 Usage